Not a Spell Really

 Tom was a constant source of companionship and comfort for her.
 She felt she helped to console him a little bit about his troubles, but she couldn't do much as he wouldn't tell much.
 So she let herself be indulged for once.

 "I'm thinking I may drop some of my most horrible ideas altogether," she admitted a while later.
-She didn't know how long it been –weeks?
+She didn't know how long it'd been—weeks?
 Months?
 Did friendship really have to be measured in such a way?

 "Ah," he said with his clever smile.
 "So Remus is getting the boot without ever getting a chance."

 "No, just enthusiastic."
 Tom patted her shoulder.
-"It sounds to me like you already dropped most of your worries, Nymphadora.
+"It sounds to me as though you already dropped most of your worries, Nymphadora.
 That's a splendid idea."

 The witch smiled and cupped her cheek in her palm, watching him flip through some papers.
 "You never told me what you do for a living," she mused aloud.